 We have set up a digitisation studio at our site in Kelvin Hall alongside the Library’s Moving Image Archive.
 As part of the 3 year project we will be working with 16 different collection partners, to bring in 5,000 sound recordings from their archives for digitisation and sharing.

-Jeni Park, Hub Project Manager will lead the project for the National Library of Scotland and manage; Cataloguing Co-ordinator, Rob Smith and Audio Preservation Engineer, Conor Walker and a Rights Officer to be recruited in early 2019.
+Jeni Park, Hub Project Manager will lead the project for the National Library of Scotland and manage; Cataloguing Co-ordinator, Rob Smith and Audio Preservation Engineer, Conor Walker and Rights Officer, Mel Reeve-Rawlings.

 Making collections is often not enough to attract new audiences, so we will also be leading a varied engagement & learning programme including an artist-in-residence programme, resources for schools, and research & curation workshops.